seetaresearch/dragon/Dragon/python/dragon/docs/contents/ops.rst

 `Repeat`_          Repeat the input along the given axis.
 `Transpose`_       Transpose the input according to the given permutations.
 `Tile`_            Tile the input according to the given multiples.
+`Pad`_             Pad the input according to the given paddings.
+`Crop`_            Crop the input according to the given starts and ends.
 `Flatten`_         Flatten the input along the given axes.
 `Reshape`_         Reshape the dimensions of input.
 `ExpandDims`_      ExpandDims interface of NDArray.